jealapera/byb-secure-download/README.md

 ## 🧾 Notes

-This was built as a focused proof-of-concept in under 1 hour for a coding challenge.
+This was built as a focused proof-of-concept in just over 1 hour for a coding challenge.
 It demonstrates core security validation logic in a simple and testable way using TypeScript, Express, and JWTs.